cognitedata/indsl/docs/_sources/contribute.rst.txt

 ``numpy``, ``scipy``and ``pandas`` as dependencies.
 The extras are algorithms that require additional dependencies.

-If your algorithm requires additional dependencies, add them to the ``pyproject.toml`` file as optional dependencies and also add them under the ``tool.poetry.extras`` section in an appropriate category.
+If your algorithm requires additional dependencies, add them to the ``pyproject.toml`` file as optional dependencies and also add them under the ``project.optional-dependencies`` section in an appropriate category.
 The dependencies will also need to be lazy loaded to avoid loading them when the core part of the library is imported.
 To do this you need to import the dependencies in the function itself, and not at the top of the file.